pennlabs/penn-courses/README.md

 that this will take a long time, as all sections in Penn's course catalog, along with rooms, buildings, and instructors will be loaded in.

+## Handling shared components

+There are several shared components between PCA and PCP, which are located in `frontend/shared-components`.
+In order for linting of the shared components to work properly, run `npm install` within the `frontend/shared-components` directory.
+ This will automatically allow `frontend/shared-components` to be linted when either PCP or PCA is linted. `npm start` and `npm run build` in the frontend for either project will already sync the shared components with the actual projects.
+However, the project files corresponding with the shared components will not live update unless you run `npm run sync-shared-components` in the frontend project you're working on.